raktimgogoi360/innoscripta/README.md

 ## Environment Variables

-Create a `.env` file in the root of your project if running through git clone, if creating a a docker container then this step is not required, and skip this step.
+Create a `.env` file in the root of your project if running through git clone, if creating a docker container then this step is not required, and skip this step.

 ```yaml